-Marine insurance claims have never been more topical, not just with shipments being compromised globally through congestion delays but with other one-off incidents hitting the headlines, such as thousands of containers still stuck on the Ever Given in the Suez Canal and containers having literally gone up in smoke on the X-Press Pearl of Sri Lanka.
+Marine insurance claims have never been more topical, not just with shipments being compromised globally through congestion delays but with other one-off incidents hitting the headlines, such as thousands of containers that were stuck on the Ever Given in the Suez Canal and containers having literally gone up in smoke on the X-Press Pearl of Sri Lanka.

-Insurance claims routinely run into five- or six-figure sums which could be crippling for smaller exporters and importers.
+Insurance claims routinely run into five- or six-figure sums, which could be crippling for smaller exporters and importers.

 Yet do you know enough about the claims process – or take enough care with their insurance precautions – to ensure you are well prepared when a claim has to be made?

-In an ideal world the first steps come when the consignee or cargo owner promptly notifies the loss to the insurance broker and a surveyor is appointed.
+In an ideal world, the first steps come when the consignee or cargo owner promptly notifies the loss to the insurance broker, and a surveyor is appointed.

 The consignee issues a pro forma claim against the carrier, and shipping documents are sent to the surveyor for review.
 It is important to lodge a pro forma claim against the carrier and that this occurs as soon as possible.